 - At the conclusion of your project, have any Coastal Fund sponsored interns complete an Intern Evaluation.

-- Complete the Major Grant Final Report within 30 days of the project completion and return it to Coastal Fund along with any unspent funds, proof of expenditures and accounting, copies of any publicity material or awards, and any additional documentation.
+- Complete the Major Funding Final Report within 30 days of the project completion and return it to Coastal Fund along with any unspent funds, proof of expenditures and accounting, copies of any publicity material or awards, and any additional documentation.